Overseas Chinese: After World War II

+Fields Medalist Terence Tao is an Australian-born ethnic Chinese mathematician working in California.

 From the mid-20th century onward, emigration has been directed primarily to Western countries such as the United States, Australia, Canada, Brazil, The United Kingdom, New Zealand, Argentina and the nations of Western Europe; as well as to Peru, Panama, and to a lesser extent to Mexico.
 Many of these emigrants who entered Western countries were themselves overseas Chinese, particularly from the 1950s to the 1980s, a period during which the PRC placed severe restrictions on the movement of its citizens.

-Due to the political dynamics of the Cold War, there was relatively little migration from the People's Republic of China to southeast Asia from the 1950s until the mid-1970s.
+Due to the political dynamics of the Cold War, there was relatively little migration from the People's Republic of China to southeast Asia from the 1950s until the mid-1970s.Statistics show that between 1949 and 1978, Qingtian, a county in Zhejiang known for its large diasporan communities abroad, only permitted 752 people to go abroad throughout this entire period.

+Nobel laureate Samuel Ting traces his ancestry to Shandong peninsula.

 In 1984, Britain agreed to transfer the sovereignty of Hong Kong to the PRC; this triggered another wave of migration to the United Kingdom (mainly England), Australia, Canada, US, South America, Europe and other parts of the world.
 The 1989 Tiananmen Square protests and massacre further accelerated the migration.
 The wave calmed after Hong Kong's transfer of sovereignty in 1997.
 In addition, many citizens of Hong Kong hold citizenships or have current visas in other countries so if the need arises, they can leave Hong Kong at short notice.

 In recent years, the People's Republic of China has built increasingly stronger ties with African nations.
 In 2014, author Howard French estimated that over one million Chinese have moved in the past 20 years to Africa.